Pennsieve/template-serverless-service/README.md

 * In the new `foo-service` repo search for the `TODO` comments to find names/strings that need to be updated.
   Usually the update is simply to change `template-serverless-servce` to `foo-service` or `TemplateServerlessService` to `FooService`, etc.
 * The `TODO` comments mostly only identify where a name is first declared.
-So fix any compilation errors or broken Terraform references with the new names.
+So fix any compilation errors with the new names.
 * Replace this README with one for Foo service!

 ## Preferred Go version and libraries